 I hope that you enjoyed my last blog about how I found and fell in love with Ayurveda.
-I received many emails thanking me for sharing my story and wanting to know more about my Menopause journey.
+I received many emails thanking me for sharing my story and wanting to know more about my Menopause and hormone health journey.

 So I have written chapter 2 in the hope that if my story sounds familiar then you can know that it is possible to transform your menopause and have deeper sleep, more energy, a clear mind, less aches and pains and good digestion!
 You can and deserve to have a joyful and enriching menopause!